Start with one buyer, one site, and one repeat purchasing workflow.

 • Which supplier path is already approved by the customer?

-• What field should stop a recommendation before it becomes a PO packet?
+• What field stops a recommendation before it becomes a PO packet?

 • Is the first supplier path mailbox, portal, EDI, cXML, PunchOut, API, or manual buyer submission?